 I’ve been doing this for several years now.

-For Valentine's Day last Saturday, I put out my special place mats, heart-shaped plates, scattered a few Sweethearts and Hershey's kisses candies around the table, and dyed the milk pink, with added fancy butterfly straws.
+For Valentine’s Day last Saturday, I put out my special placemats, and heart-shaped plates, scattered a few Sweethearts and Hershey’s kisses candies around the table, and dyed the milk pink, with added fancy butterfly straws.
 As the photo shows (yes, that is an actual photo of what I did), I didn’t do anything fancy.

 Now, like most traditions, this was a bit of a pain.
 When I woke up that morning, I didn’t feel much like pulling out the decorations and getting everything set up.